 HIPAA law is about to change.

 A new Final Rule modifying the HIPAA Privacy Rule was expected to be published in March 2023.
-When published, it does not become effective immediately; the effective date will be 60 days after publication, but regulated entities will have another 180 days before enforcement begins.
+When published, it does not become effective immediately; the effective date will be 60 days after publication, but regulated entities will have an additional 180 days before enforcement begins.
 If the Final Rule had been published in March as originally scheduled, the final ‘compliance date’ would have been in October or November, 2023.
-Now it may be as late as January.
+Now it appears to be pushed to late 2024.

 Although the changes directly affect covered entities, their business associates also need to be ready to comply with the Privacy Rule and support the covered entities’ compliance.